n3oltd/support/docs/01-engage/02-accounts/04-account-profile/03-sponsorships/index.md

 ---
-title: View Collective Sponsorships in an Account's Profile
+title: Sponsorships
 sidebar_position: 3
 ---

-An account owner can view all the sponsorships sponsored collectively in their account profile.
-Simply, select **Sponsorships** from the profile menu and get started!
+An account can view all the sponsorships sponsored collectively in their account profile via **Sponsorships** from the profile menu.

 ## Create a New Sponsorship

 You can create a new sponsorship via the **Add New Sponsorship** option.
-For more details, go to the Create Sponsorship Section(link).
+For more details, go to the Create Sponsorship Documentation.

 ![Create Sponsorship](./create-sponsorship-button.png)

-## Using Filters
+## Filters

-You can either search for a certain sponsorship or apply any filter to view the exact sponsorship you want to via the **Show Filters** button.
+You can either search for a certain sponsorship or apply any filter to view the exact sponsorship via the **Show Filters** button.
 The filters include:

 - **Commitment Date:** The start and end date for a particular sponsorship.
 - **Sponsorship Status:** The status of a particular sponsorship like *Active, Ended or All*.